julianli00/error-analysis-viewer/README.md

 - whether the relevant method has two or more local errors.
 If one or more methods are set to `Bad`, this filter applies to those bad-selected methods; otherwise it applies to any method.
 - P2 fixes D or P1

 No server is required.
-Open `viewer/index.html` directly in a browser.
+Open the GitHub Pages link, or open `index.html` directly in a browser.

 ## Detailed Data